richardydong/bluegreen/README.md

 > 5. The pipeline asks for approval prior to promoting to Production
 > 6. The pipeline deploys to the Production environment upon approval

 In order to use this example, you just need an OpenShift instance and the oc client tool.
+By default, the current values in the files listed below assume the use of the CDK.
 <br>
 > As a side note, I'm working on parameterizing this more so that the following isn't as tedious.
 <br>